-Dave Green, Superintendent

-Shelby Hatcher, 4-H Assistant Entry: Tuesday, July 27, 8:30 a.m. - 11:30 a.m.
-Conference Judging: Tuesday, July 27, 1:00 p.m.
-Bldg #3
+Dave Green, Superintendent Entry: Tuesday, July 26, 8:30 a.m. - 11:30 a.m.
+Conference Judging: Tuesday, July 26, 1:00 p.m.
+Bldg #3 4-H Clubs may enter both banner and a booth.

-- 4-H Clubs may enter both banner and a booth. - H-481.
-Club Booth not eligible for State Fair. - H-482.
-Other 4-H Booths - 1.
-Each booth should illustrate or demonstrate a phase of educational work which is being practiced by the club members in the county. - Each booth exhibited shall bear the name of the club.
-2. - 3 Booths shall be maintained in a clean and orderly fashion by each club all through the fair. - 4 Booths not properly maintained will forfeit their entry prize. - Booths must be contained within the 6' x 6' limits and not 5. - interfere with any adjoining booths. - H-483.
-Club Banner - 1.
-Each banner should illustrate a phase of 4-H work which is being practiced by boys and girls in 4-H. - 2 Banners are two dimensional displays, depicting one idea.
+- Each booth should illustrate or demonstrate a phase of educational work which is being practiced by the club members in the county. - 2.
+Each booth exhibited shall bear the name of the club.

+a.
+Booths shall be maintained in a clean and orderly fashion by each club all through the fair.

+b.
+Booths not properly maintained will forfeit their entry prize c.
+Booths must be contained within the 6'x6' limits and not interfere with any adjoining booths.

+3. No Booth or Banner is eligible to exhibit at the State Fair.

+Banners are two dimensional displays, depicting one idea.
 Guidelines are listed below.

-- Dimensions are to be no less than 12 square feet and not more than 16 square feet, with a minimum of 3 feet on one side. - 4.
+a.
+Dimensions are to be no less than 12 square feet and not more than 16 square feet, with a minimum of 3 feet on one side.

+b.
 Banners must be hung on a wooden dowel stick strong enough to support the banner.
 On each end of the banner there should be a wire or chain 6" long.
-One end of the wire will be fastened to an "S" hook which will permit the banner to be hung from a suspended wire in the exhibit building. - Banners should be made of materials that permit the banner to be folded or rolled without damaging the fabric.
-Three dimensional objects may not be attached to the front of the banner - 6.
+One end of the wire will be fastened to an "S" hook which will permit the banner to be hung from a suspended wire in the exhibit building.

+c.
+Banners should be made of materials that permit the banner to be folded or rolled without damaging the fabric.
+Three dimensional objects may not be attached to the front of the banner.

+d.
 A label is to be attached to the front left of the banner giving the name of the club, county, and year.
 Waterproof ink prevents smearing and is recommended for the label.
 Letters should be 2" in height.